How fit do I need to be?

 - a scarf that can double as a wrap

-- You may take a 1 to 3 mg melatonin tablet for sleeping but discuss with your doctor first.
+- You may take a 1 to 3 mg melatonin tablet for sleeping but discuss it with your doctor first.
 Melatonin is available over the counter (Don’t take any prescription sleeping medications on a long flight, many people suffer unpleasant side effects and disorientation).

 - Lavender essential oil is very calming. put a few drops on your mask or pillow